-For the period July 2012 to June 2013, no Board of Surveying and Spatial Information officials made public interest disclosures.
+For the period July 2013 to June 2014, no BOSSI officials made public interest disclosures.

-As, staff are employees of DFS, the Board of Surveying and Spatial Information adopted and adhered to DFS' Fraud and Corruption Internal Reporting Policy.

-All staff were advised of this policy by means of an introduction by the Director-General of DFS via a podcast, brochures and training of senior management and nominated disclosure officers.
-Further training is planned for remaining staff in the future."
+As staff are employees of OFS, the BOSSI adopted and adhered to the OFS Fraud and Corruption Internal Reporting Policy.
+All staff are advised of this policy by means of the Code of Conduct and intranet access.
+Changes within the Treasury and Finance cluster in 2014 require changes to be made to OFS public interest disclosure processes and policies.
+Revised staff information and education and training of staff, senior management and nominated disclosure officers is planned to be undertaken during 2014/15.